Choosing a Hard Drive or SSD

 Most hard drive manufacturers make hard drives in both OEM (Original Equipment Manufacturer) and consumer packaging.
 The consumer versions typically come in brightly-colored boxes that contain the hard drive, a cable (maybe), the screws, an instruction manual, and a bootable utility that helps partition the drive or copy an existing drive to the new drive.
 The OEM version typically comes in a plastic bubble that contains the drive itself, maybe the screws, and nothing else.

 Secondly, you probably won't be able to use the warranty on an OEM drive if it should fail.
-OEM drives are intended for sale to computer manufacturers, and the warranty exchange program works differently for OEMs.
-Long story short: Unless you're registered with the drive manufacturer as an OEM, the chances are they they will not honor any warranty claim you file on an OEM drive.
-(The vendor from whom you purchased it may honor the warranty, however.
+OEM drives are intended for sale to computer manufacturers, and the warranty exchange program works differently for OEM's.
+So unless you're registered with the drive manufacturer as an OEM or System Builder, the chances are they will not honor any warranty claim you file on an OEM drive.
+(The vendor from whom you purchased it may honor the warranty, however, or may sell extended warranties.
 Ask before you buy.)

 Remanufactured or Reconditioned Drives

 Most manufacturers also sell "remanufactured," "reconditioned," or "factory-repaired" drives.
-Personally, I don't think the price difference justifies the chance you're taking unless the drive carries the same full warranty as the company's new drives.
-The way I see it, if the drive manufacturer is telling me the drive's "good as new," but doesn't want to warrant it, something isn't right.
-If you're on a tight budget I'd say go with a new OEM drive rather than a refurbished one.
+Personally, I don't think the minimal price difference justifies the chance you're taking unless the drive carries the same full warranty as the company's new drives.
+The way I see it, if the drive manufacturer is telling me the drive's "as good as new," but doesn't want to back that up with a full warrantee, something isn't right.